grfiv/ChestX-ray14/README.md

 Convolutional Neural Networks are increasingly useful in medical imaging problems.
 This analysis (Fisher 2025) uses the NIH ChestX-ray14 dataset of 112,120 chest x-rays represensing 14 diseases in 30,805 unique patients to produce the human practitioner-level AUC scores shown above for this study (Fisher, 2025) and other well-known studies.

-I used Tensorflow 2.17 on an AWS g5.xlarge on-demand instance, running Amazon Linux 2023, in Jupyter notebooks, with Cuda compilation tools, release 12.2.
+I used Tensorflow 2.17 on an AWS g5.xlarge on-demand instance, running Amazon Linux 2023, in Jupyter notebooks, with Cuda compilation tools release 12.2.
 I combined the DenseNet121 base model with additional techniques described in detail below.
 The dataset was very unbalanced (many more normal than diseased) and I successfully used a DynamicWeightedBCE_wgt_smooth loss function rather than the more-common standard weighted cross entropy loss function.

 The chart above reflects the results of an analysis that was terminated after only four epochs by early stopping, indicating that over-fitting had begun, giving hope that better results can be achieved with more work, which is ongoing.